SSWConsulting/SSW.Rules.Content/rules/do-you-know-when-to-use-git-for-version-control/rule.md

 ---
-seoDescription: "When to use Git for version control: Manage open source projects, remote teams, or unstable internet connections with built-in support from Team Foundation Server Update 2 and 2013."
+seoDescription: When to use Git for version control: Manage open source projects, remote teams, or unstable internet connections with built-in support from Team Foundation Server Update 2 and 2013.
 type: rule
 archivedreason: Deprecated
 title: Do you know when to use Git for version control?